 I’m not gonna lie, my exposure and study of Adam Smith and modern-day influencers prevented me from really exposing myself to the works of John Locke.
 I thought why bother when Adam Smith is to John Locks as Lady Gaga is to Madonna.

 Today I know that the conceptual terrain provided by John Lock’s originality better clarifies the main problem with this traditional theory is the alleged social contract doesn’t satisfy the conditions that would be imposed on any other contract in any other content.
 Nobody can show us an actual contract with everybody’s signatures on it.
-Nobody remembers an event representing John Locke’s theory, whether before the 17th century, during the 17th century, or present day.
+Nobody remembers an event representing John Locke’s theory, whether before the 17th century, during the 17th century, or the present day.

-Even if someone uses the argument that we agreed implicitly (taking on the actions that would manifest an actual contract) by the mere fact that we behave in such a way does not imply you and I are in agreement to a social contract.
+Even if someone uses the argument that we agreed implicitly (taking on the actions that would manifest an actual contract) by the mere fact that we behave in such a way does not imply you and I are in agreement with a social contract.

 John Locke’ “tacit consent theory” brings about this view that it is possible to enter into implicit consent without ever knowing it.
 However, that theory does not bring justification as a pillar leading to the creation of social contracts.

 Imagine trying to sue somebody by claiming that Person X agreed to pay a thousand dollars.
-Now imagine the way you plan to argue the claim is by saying to a judge that person X agreed to pay a thousand dollars by living on your land and that you as the land’s owner – you would have offered the person you’re now suing the opportunity to leave the neighborhood if s/he didn’t pay a thousand dollars to you without you ever mentioning it.
-And that by NOT making the term of a thousand dollars known that’s how you’re arguing Person X should have known of the thousand dollar obligation.
+Now imagine the way you plan to argue the claim is by saying to a judge that person X agreed to pay a thousand dollars by living on your land and that you as the land’s owner – you would have offered the person you’re now using the opportunity to leave the neighborhood if s/he didn’t pay a thousand dollars to you without you ever mentioning it.
+And that by NOT making the term of a thousand dollars known that’s how you’re arguing Person X should have known of the thousand-dollar obligation.
 I mean really (even with a Wrington, UK 17th century historical context), any person in any other context claiming to have such a contract on that basis …Well that person would be laughed out of court.

 As such, it remains unclear how “The State” can claim that we agree just because we’re living in a particular area.
-Now States might be able to make that claim if it actually owned all lands …Then again that would mean States would not need to appeal to any agreement based on condition that they hold property rights.
-The only way that claim would work is if you and I have no account on how “The State” owned all this land and would therefore have to assume “The State” has all this political authority.
+Now States might be able to make that claim if it actually owned all lands …Then again that would mean States would not need to appeal to any agreement based on the condition that they hold property rights.
+The only way that claim would work is if you and I have no account on how “The State” owned all this land and would, therefore, have to assume “The State” has all this political authority.

 So if States already had this alleged authority then it can pass a law that says that they own everything.
 But if States don’t already have authority then it can’t make such a claim.
 Guess what, there’s no other account that anyone has been given such moral right to authority.
 No other person has ever shown right to demand that everybody leave their own land if people don’t want to have the establishment of a government.

-Incidentally, there’s a case to be made that the government doesn’t make obedience to the law on condition you and I are using government services when -say- there’s a guy living in the woods by himself yet the government still imposes laws on him and others who live a similar lifestyle.
+Incidentally, there’s a case to be made that the government doesn’t make obedience to the law on the condition you and I are using government services when -say- there’s a guy living in the woods by himself yet the government still imposes laws on him and others who live a similar lifestyle.
 Should any such “loner” happen to be up in the woods smoking Huana-Jane that person could still be arrested.
 Therefore, the government does not make for obedience to law conditional on the use of government services.

 In fact, there’s no connection at all for the government to claim that we own it the same amount of taxes and have to obey the same laws, or will allow States to do the same things to us (or for us) regardless of independent decisions.
 Whether we send your kids to public schools or not we’re still paying some tax for the allocation of others to use public schools.

-So, with that same logic it doesn’t look plausible that you or I agreed to pay the taxes by sending kids to public school – similar to other government services.
+So, with that same logic, it doesn’t look plausible that you or I agreed to pay the taxes by sending kids to public school – similar to other government services.
 These sort of social contract theories, which tries to make use of the concept of either implicit or explicit action as grounds to claim real consent does not work within the realm of logic, reason, or historical context.

 Since the late 90’s I’ve been somewhat aware of my “showdown’s” mental attitude towards authority.
-The last 10 years I’ve been dealing with this growing wonder for why I feel entrapment by way of an invisible social contract.
+In the last 10 years I’ve been dealing with this growing wonder for why I feel entrapment by way of an invisible social contract.
 It’s today that I start not being overly anxious when I’m itching to really reflect on this and many other “so-called” legitimacies.
 And I’m grateful to the many minds who helped guide me to explore another perspective.